-Evidence that internal controls are documented and regularly reviewed Yes At a meeting of Council on 22 March 2021 it was evidenced that the Council has a comprehensive financial risk assessment that demonstrates public finances are adequately protected and managed and evidence that any necessary steps have been taken to mitigate any risks identified.
+Evidence that internal controls are documented and regularly reviewed 4 Yes Fidelity Guarantee cover if £25,000 which given the current balances held by the Council is within the recommended guidelines of year end balances plus 1st instalment of precept received.
+A review of insurance took place at a meeting of 27 September 2021 with a minute reference made.
+As approved at a meeting of Council on 28 March 2022 it was evidenced that the Council has a comprehensive financial risk assessment that demonstrates public finances are adequately protected and managed and evidence that any necessary steps have been taken to mitigate any risks identified.
 Documentation to support control procedures adopted by the Council for payments helps protect the RFO and fulfils an internal control objective.
 In accordance with the Accounts and Audit Regulations 2015 the Council has understood the requirements to have in place safe and efficient arrangements to safeguard public money.
-Evidence that a review of the effectiveness of internal audit has been carried out during the year Yes The effectiveness of internal audit was reviewed by Council within the internal control statement submitted and approved at a meeting on 22 March 2021.
+Evidence that a review of the effectiveness of internal audit was conducted during the year, including consideration of the independence and competence of the internal auditor prior to their appointment 5 Yes The effectiveness of internal audit was reviewed in the year under review within the internal control statement submitted and approved at a meeting of Council on 28 March 2022.

 Additional comments: The Council has identified a number of risks to Sibton Parish Council and taken steps to control these.
 These are clearly identified and approved by Council.
-In accordance with proper practices the Council has demonstrated it has taken steps to manage key risks in a way it can justify to a level which is tolerable by transferring the risks and taking out insurance, and that the review of insurance cover has been reported back to Council and duly minuted.
+In accordance with proper practices the Council has demonstrated it has taken steps to manage key risks in a way it can justify to a level which is tolerable by transferring the risks and taking out insurance.
 By reviewing the terms of reference for internal audit the Council has followed guidance and demonstrates it recognises that the internal audit function is to test and report to the authority on whether its specific system of internal control is adequate and working satisfactorily.

-Accounts and Audit Regulations
+4 Accounts and Audit Regulations